Updated on: 3/7/2019

 “Just like drunk driving, distracted driving is illegal and threatens the safety of other drivers, pedestrians and cyclists,” says Dr. Beth Ebel of Harborview Medical Center in Seattle.
 “We see the consequences from the distraction too often in the trauma center [at Harborview Medical Center].”

 Washington state law prohibits drivers from texting or talking on their cellular phones without the use of a hands-free device.
-If a driver is found to be violating this law, the resulting fine sits at $124 – but the fine could increase in the event that driver distraction results in a collision.
+If a driver is found to be violating this law, the resulting fine sits at $124 – but the fine could increase in the event of a distracted driving accident.
 The WSP memo also points out that teens are prohibited from using mobile devices altogether, regardless of whether or not a hands-free device is used.